-The 2019 inductees for the Canadian Olympic Hall of Fame presented by RBC were announced today.
+The 2019 inductees for the Canadian Olympic Hall of Fame presented by RBC have been announced.
 This year’s class features four Olympians, one coach, two teams and two builders.

 The Canadian Olympic Hall of Fame recognizes Team Canada Olympians, coaches and builders who embody the fundamental principles and values of Olympism with distinction.

-This year’s induction ceremony will take place on October 23rd at the CBC Glenn Gould Studio in Toronto.
+This year’s induction ceremony took place on October 23rd at the CBC Glenn Gould Studio in Toronto.